Credit Card Balance Transfer Calculator

-Calculate how much you can save today and transfer your debt with 0% interest by switching to a balance transfer credit card
+Calculate how much you could save on interest with a 0% balance transfer credit card.

-Step 3.
-See the 'Interest Saved' column to find out which credit cards will save you the most money.
-Click on the 'Interest Saved' title to sort the cards in ascending or descending order of money saved.
+- Step 3.
+See the 'Amount Saved' column to find out which credit cards will save you the most money.
+The calculator automatically includes any balance transfer fees and annual fees charged by each card.
+Click on the 'Amount Saved' title to sort the cards in ascending or descending order of money saved.

-Step 4.
-Compare the credit cards available in the table provided to find the card that suits your needs.
-If you still want to find out more about a particular credit card, click the ‘More info’ link for a full review on the features and benefits.
+If you want to find out more about a particular credit card, click the ‘More info’ link for a full review on the features and benefits.

 How much money will I save by doing a balance transfer?